Enhance security for forged spam (DMARC)

 To prevent messages from third-party email providers from being marked invalid:

-- Share your DKIM key with the provider so the key is added to outgoing messages.
+- Share your DKIM key with the mail provider so they can add the key to outgoing messages.

-- Ask the provider to send messages through your network.
+- Ask the mail provider to send messages through your network.

 Here are some tips for using DMARC: